History of Hungary: Árpád succession

 After a destructive period of interregnum (1301–1308), the first Angevin king of Hungary, Charles I ("Charles the Great") successfully restored royal power and defeated oligarchic rivals known as the "little kings".
 A descendant of the Árpád dynasty in the female line, he reigned between 1308 and 1342.
 His new fiscal, customs and monetary policies proved successful.

 One of the primary sources of the new king's power was the wealth derived from the gold mines of eastern and northern Hungary.
-Production eventually reached the remarkable figure of 3,000 lb.
-(1350 kg) of gold annually—one-third of the total production of the world as then known and five times as much as that of any other European state.
+Production eventually reached 3,000 lb.
+(1350 kg) annually—one-third of the total production of the world as then known and five times as much as that of any other European state.
 Charles also sealed an alliance with Polish King Casimir the Great.
 After Italy, Hungary was the first European country in which the Renaissance appeared.
 One sign of its progressiveness was the establishment of a printing press in Buda in 1472 by András Hess, one of the earliest outside of the German lands.

 Louis the Great (r.
-1342–1382), the second Hungarian king of the Angevin line, extended his rule as far as the Adriatic Sea and occupied the Kingdom of Naples several times.
+1342–1382) extended his rule as far as the Adriatic Sea and occupied the Kingdom of Naples several times.
 In 1351, the Golden Bull of 1222 was completed with a law of entail.
 This stipulated that the nobles' hereditary lands could not be taken away and must remain in the possession of their families.
 Louis became king of Poland from 1370 to 1382.
 The epic hero of Hungarian literature and warfare, the king's champion Miklós Toldi lived during his reign.
 Louis had become popular in Poland because of his campaign against the Tatars and pagan Lithuanians.
 In two successful wars against Venice (1357–1358 and 1378–1381), he was able to annex Dalmatia, Ragusa and other territories on the Adriatic Sea.
-Venice was also required to raise the Angevin flag in St. Mark's Square on holy days.
 Louis retained his strong influence in the political life of the Italian Peninsula for the rest of his life.

 Some Balkan states (such as Wallachia, Moldova, Serbia, and Bosnia) became his vassals while the Ottoman Turks confronted them ever more often.
 In 1366 and 1377, Louis led successful campaigns against the Ottomans (such as the Battle of Nicapoli in 1366).
 From the time of the death of Casimir the Great in 1370, he was also king of Poland.
-In cultural affairs, he is notable for establishing a university in Pécs in 1367.
+He established a university in Pécs in 1367.